William Hutt (politician): Personal life

 In 1831 Hutt married Mary (née Millner), Dowager Countess of Strathmore, widow of John Bowes, 10th Earl of Strathmore and Kinghorne, to whose son John Bowes Hutt had been a tutor.
 She died in 1860, leaving him mining properties worth £18,000 a year.

 The following year he married Frances Anna Jane "Fanny" Stanhope, a daughter of the Hon.
 Sir Francis Charles Stanhope.
 The couple had a London home in Grosvenor Square.

 Hutt died at Appley Towers, Ryde, on 24 November 1882, aged 81, leaving his landed property to his brother, Sir George Hutt.
 Frances, Lady Hutt, died in September 1886.

 Eponymous geography

 Hutt is commemorated in the name of the Hutt River in the North Island of New Zealand and the cities of Lower Hutt and Upper Hutt, which stand on its banks.
 The Hutt River, South Australia and the Hutt River and Hutt Lagoon in Western Australia were also named in his honour.
-Hutt Street, Adelaide in South Australia carries his name.
+Hutt Street in Adelaide carries his name.
 The Bowes River in Western Australia was named after his wife Mary.